Assessment Arrangements for National Literacy Units

-If you’re sitting SQA exams and you have dyslexia, you can request Assessment Arrangements to help you manage your National Literacy Units.
+If you are dyslexic, your school/centre can request Assessment Arrangements to help you manage your National Literacy Units.

 What you can’t request

 You can’t request exemption from demonstrating any of the four assessed skills of reading, writing, listening or talking.
-The Literary Units focus on reading and writing with technical accuracy as well as listening and talking, so you need to demonstrate these skills as independently as possible.
-A human reader and scribe can be used in all other assessments, though.
+The Literary Units focus on reading and writing with technical accuracy as well as listening and talking, so you need to demonstrate these skills as independently as possible; however a human reader and scribe can be used in all assessments.

 What other supports are available?

-This table show what support is acceptable in the Literacy units.
+This table shows what support is available in the Literacy Units.
 Using any of these support measures must be because you have an identified additional support need and because it is your normal way of working.

 ReadingWriting